ShauryaSingh14/shauryasingh14/README.md

 ###                                                          Hi👋, I'm Shaurya Singh
 I'm a sophomore at Thapar Institute of Engineering and Technology.
-I am a budding Web Developer from India.
-Besides programming, I like travelling and playing badminton.
+I am a Front-end Developer from India.

 🔭 I’m currently working on Front Web Development